eaglequeiroz/vanhack-awesome-forum/README.md

 # Vanhack Awesome Forum

 Vanhack Awesome Forum is a Fully functional forum created in Ruby on Rails for a study purpose and testing as well.
-It has a lot things to improve but can already be used for anyone (including Vanhack itself :D )
+It has a lot of features to improve but can already be used for anyone (including Vanhack itself :D )

 ## Technologies
 Core